mjlomeli/Nitrado-SDK/README.md

 ### Connect to Client
 To begin using the API the Client must first be connected to your Nitrado account.
+Once connected to the client, you should have access to any of the API calls.

 ```python
 from nitrado_api import NitradoAPI